What does truly integrated water management mean?

 Integrated water management

-- other land use
+• Alternative land use

-- other forms of nature and agriculture
+• Other forms of nature and agriculture

 Location